ianheggie-oaf/scraper_utils/README.md

 ### How to Control Our Behavior

 Our scraper utilities respect the standard server **robots.txt** control mechanisms (by default).
 To control our access:

 - Add a section for our user agent: `User-agent: ScraperUtils` (default)
-- Set a crawl delay: `Crawl-delay: 5`
+- Set a crawl delay, eg: `Crawl-delay: 20`
-- If needed specify disallowed paths: `Disallow: /private/`
+- If needed specify disallowed paths*: `Disallow: /private/`

 ### Built-in Politeness Features